 When analyzed by position status, significant differences emerged with respect to level of comfort with the climate in their classes (Figure 18).
-A lower percentage of Undergraduate Student respondents (31%, n = 1,202) than Faculty respondents (38%, n = 191) were "very comfortable" with the climate in their classes.iii No significant differences in the level of comfort in class climate were found between Student respondents who started as a first-year student and those that transferred from another university.
-Additionally, no significant differences in the level of comforts and Not on the Tenure-Track Faculty respondents.
+A lower percentage of Undergraduate Student respondents (31%, n = 1,202) than Faculty respondents (38%, n = 191) were "very comfortable" with the climate in their classes.
+No significant differences in the level of comfort in class climate were found between Student respondents who started as a first-year student and those that transferred from another university.
+Additionally, no significant differences in the level of comfort in class climate were found between Tenured/Tenure-Track Faculty respondents and Not on the Tenure-Track Faculty respondents.